Skip to content

 Steering modeTransparent steering only

-Deployment modelLinux VM only
+Deployment modelLinux VM (with optional Docker-compose); Kubernetes*

-Oracle versions19c and 21c only
+Oracle versions19c and 21c only.
+Oracle 23ai isn’t supported.

-These limitations may change as Oracle Database protocol support progresses toward general availability.
 For the latest supported capabilities, see the support matrix.